tsiewruk/venv_switcher/README.md

 - All operations are confirmed before execution to prevent accidental deletions.
 - The configuration is stored in JSON format for easy editing if needed.
 - You can cancel any selection prompt by entering 'x'
+- New environments are created with pip support by default

 ## Contributing